 An annual budget, which includes capital requirements, is prepared by management, and reviewed by the Board.
 The Association's annual budget is prepared on a break-even basis.
 The Board assesses the merits of the planned strategic initiatives with the budgeted cost, before setting membership fees at a level that facilitates a break-even budget position.
-For 2022-23 the Board maintained membership fees and accepted a budget surplus of \$1,726.
+For 2023-24 the Board increased membership fees by \$25 and accepted a budget surplus of \$46,882.
+Maintaining fees at the 2022-23 level would have resulted in a budget deficit for 2023-24.
+The Board accepted the budget surplus of \$46,882 for 2023-24 to minimize the need for inflationary increases in the near term as costs continue to rise.